Why isn’t Flow recording my voice?

 Mac/Windows: Dictation showed "Listening" but failed with a generic error after a long wait

-When Flow couldn't access your microphone at the start of a session, it would incorrectly show a "Listening" bubble, wait up to 24 seconds, then display a generic "Transcript failed to load" error.
-This is fixed in the latest version of Flow.
-Flow now immediately dismisses the session and shows a specific notification:
+Flow didn't detect microphone access failures up front, so it would show a "Listening" bubble for a while, then display a generic "Transcript failed to load" error.
+The latest version detects pre-recording failures immediately and shows a specific notification:

 • No microphone detected: Shown when no mic is connected.
-Flow opens your system microphone settings.
+Flow opens your system sound input settings.

 • Selected microphone is unavailable: Shown when a mic you previously pinned in Flow is no longer connected.
 Flow opens the mic chooser so you can pick a different one.

-• Microphone error: A general fallback for other mic access problems, also shown on repeated failure with a Troubleshoot link.
+• Microphone error: A general fallback for other mic access problems, with a Troubleshoot link.

 To get the fix: